Skip to content

 • Missed by > 24 hours → skipped; next regular fire applies

-If a plugin’s install() throws, the error is caught and logged.
-The plugin is not installed, but the server continues.
+If a conditionally-enabled plugin's install() throws, the error is caught and logged; that plugin is not installed but the server continues.
+A misconfigured integration therefore never prevents startup — you can always connect and debug.